Rakesh Pandey (author)

-Rakesh Pandey (born 27 August 1968) is an Indian writer and editor, known for his work in the Hindi and Awadhi languages.
+Rakesh Pandey (born 27 August 1968) is an Indian writer and editor, primarily in the Hindi and Awadhi languages.
 He is the founder and editor of the magazine Pravasi Sansar, which focuses on literature, culture, and the Indian diaspora.

 Early life and education

 Pandey was born on 27 August 1968 in Kasara, a village in Amethi, Uttar Pradesh.
 He earned his Ph.D. in analytical studies of Awadhi folk Natya and Hindi Natya Kala.

 Career

-In 2015, Pandey participated in the 10th World Hindi Conference, where he interviewed then Minister of External Affairs, Sushma Swaraj.
+In 2015, Pandey participated in the 10th World Hindi Conference, where he interviewed former Minister of External Affairs, Sushma Swaraj.

 Through Pravasi Sansar and other platforms, Pandey has published works on Hindi and Awadhi globally.
 Under the "Hindi Bachao Manch" banner, he has called for the inclusion of Hindi dialects in Schedule 8 of the Constitution of India.

-In 2016, Pravasi Sansar marked its 10th anniversary with an event at the House of Commons in London, hosted by MP Virendra Sharma and attended by then Governor of Goa, Mridula Sinha.
+In 2016, Pravasi Sansar marked its 10th anniversary with an event at the House of Commons in London, hosted by MP Virendra Sharma and attended by former Governor of Goa, Mridula Sinha.